cseanburns/systems-librarianship/src/2c-learn-nano.md

 For example, HTML is written in plain text and the web browser uses the HTML markup to render how a page will look.

 ```
-<p>This is using a HTML paragraph tag.
+<p>This is using an HTML paragraph tag.
 The web browser would render this like the other paragraphs on this page.
 However, it's written in a code block,
 which allows me to display the HTML as source code.</p>